Tyler, Texas: Geography

-Tyler is the county seat of Smith County, and is surrounded by many suburban communities, including Whitehouse, Lindale, New Chapel Hill, Bullard, Edom, Brownsboro, Kilgore, Flint, and Chandler.
+Tyler is the seat of government of Smith County, and is surrounded by many suburban communities, including Whitehouse, Lindale, New Chapel Hill, Bullard, Edom, Brownsboro, Kilgore, Flint, and Chandler.
 According to the United States Census Bureau, the city has an area of 57.97 sqmi, of which 57.45 sqmi is land and 0.52 sqmi is covered by water.
 Tyler is the principal city of the Greater Tyler metropolitan area, and a principal city in the Tyler–Longview area, a conurbation of the Tyler and Longview metropolitan and combined statistical areas.

 Cityscape

-Tyler has a modest skyline and downtown area.
-Its downtown has a unique rustic architecture, mainly in Art Deco and neoclassical styles.
-Many architectural structures in central Tyler date from the 19th and early 20th centuries.
-Modernist and postmodernist era structures are also present throughout the cityscape.
+Downtown architecture features the Art Deco and neoclassical styles, many dating from the 19th and early 20th centuries.
+Modernist- and postmodernist-era structures are also present throughout the cityscape.

 Central Tyler is anchored by Brick Streets Historic District and Charnwood Residential Historic District, areas characterized by dense retail, restaurants, nightlife, and historic landmarks.
 Brick Streets Historic District is the largest geographic area of Tyler.
 It encompasses 29 blocks and primarily consists of buildings constructed in the 1900s.
 The district area is predominantly residential though it sometimes serves as a mix-use district.
 Brick Streets Historic District has brick-paved streets and stone-lined drainage channels.
 Nearby, Charnwood is Tyler's first historic district.
 It comprises 12 blocks of late 19th and early 20th century architecture.

 Climate

-Tyler experiences weather typical of East Texas, which is unpredictable, especially in the spring.
-All of East Texas has the humid subtropical climate typical of the American South.
+Tyler experiences weather typical of East Texas.
+The region is located in the humid subtropical climate typical of the American South.

 Severe thunderstorms with heavy rain, hail, damaging winds and tornadoes occur in the area during the spring and summer months.
 Summer months are hot and humid, with maximum temperatures exceeding 90 F an average of 91 days per year, with high to very high relative average humidity.